pidile007/mirthu-online-class/README.md

 # mirthu-online-class
-Sign out from all google ID and Login with kids ID from any browser and browse https://mirthu-online-class.herokuapp.com or https://mirthu-online-class.000webhostapp.com/
+Sign out from all google ID and Login with kids ID from any browser and browse https://mirthu-online-class.000webhostapp.com/